jstellmacher/Productivize/README.md

 2. Install the required dependencies using npm install or yarn install in the project root directory.
 3. Set up the backend server and frontend server by running `python app.py` for the backend server and `npm start` for the frontend server.
 ## Usage
+If there are any installation dependencies issues use the following command in your project folder in your terminal:
+`$ pipenv install flask flask-sqlalchemy flask-migrate sqlalchemy-serializer flask-restful flask-cors `

 Start the backend server by running python app.py in the backend directory.
 Start the frontend development server using npm start or yarn start in the project root directory.